nux219/NeuGuard/README.md

 # Run the code

+For each code in jupyter notebook, we have similar running steps.
 To check the model used in the paper, please:
 1. Run all the cells above the '**# start train**' cell.
 2. Load model in the '**# load saved mode**l' cell and the following two cells to check the model accuracy.